deQuota/simple-game/README.md

-# simple-game
 This is the simple game 'Tik Tac Toe', we all have played.
-It has single player and multiplayer modes
+It has single player and multiplayer modes.
+This will encourage you to define some algorithms to the single player mode and it is good to even try that single player mode by machine learning approach.